 What Results Are FinTech Teams Seeing with AI Support?

-FinTech teams using AI support are reporting resolution rates above 40% for fully automated handling, significant reductions in average handle time, and measurable decreases in compliance-related escalations when proper guardrails are in place.
+FinTech teams using AI support report resolution rates above 40% for fully automated handling, measurable reductions in average handle time, and significant decreases in compliance-related escalations when proper guardrails are in place.

 Lorikeet's Take on AI for FinTech Support